Troubleshooting

 Section titled “💡Further Troubleshooting Tips”- When memory issues persist, consider breaking a large site into smaller segments using

-- For cross-origin resource problems, ensure all domains are properly added with
+--include-regex - For cross-origin resource problems, ensure all domains are properly added with

-- Regularly update SiteOne Crawler to benefit from bug fixes and performance improvements
+--allowed-domain-for-external-files - Regularly update SiteOne Crawler to benefit from bug fixes and performance improvements

 - For custom installations, ensure all PHP dependencies and extensions are properly installed